Shephexd/shephexd.github.io/_posts/tensorflow/2018-08-08-Introduction_to_tensorflow.md

+The sample codes and definitions are from Tensorflow cookbook[^tensorflow_cookbook] and Wikipedia.

 <!--more-->

-## Tensorflow Alogorithm process
+## Tensorflow Algorithm process

 1. Prepare dataset
 2. Data transform and normalization
-3. split dataset into train, test, valid set
+3. split the dataset into train, test, valid set
 4. setting hyperparameters
-5. define model structure
+5. define the model structure
-6. define loss function
+6. define the loss function
-7. init model and train
+7. Initialize model and train
 8. evaluate model
 9. fitting hyperparameter
-10. apply model for your problem
+10. apply the model for your problem